Mapple: A Domain-Specific Language for Mapping Distributed Programs: A Core Challenge: Mapping Task Spaces to Processor Spaces

 \subsubsection{Custom Cyclic Distribution}

-We showcase a custom distribution expressible in \name{} that is not yet supported by most other parallel programming systems, which typically restrict users to a fixed set of standard, keyword-based distributions.
-This non-standard cyclic distribution is inspired by a simplified variant of a distributed matrix multiplication algorithm. \Cref{fig:nonstandard} illustrates the mapping function \CodeIn{linearCyclic}.
-In the resulting distribution, the subdiagonal iteration points (shaded in the iteration space) are mapped to the first processor (shaded in the processor space).
+We present a custom distribution expressible in \name{} but unsupported by most parallel programming systems that limit users to predefined keyword-based schemes.
+This non-standard cyclic distribution, inspired by a simplified variant of a matrix multiplication algorithm, is implemented by the mapping function \CodeIn{linearCyclic} in \Cref{fig:nonstandard}, where the subdiagonal index points (shaded) map to the first processor.

-The mapper begins with the \emph{merge} transformation primitive, which fuses dimension 0 and dimension 1 of the original 2D processor space into a single dimension.
-We will formally define the merge primitive in \Cref{subsec:transformation}.
-After applying this transformation, the resulting processor space \CodeIn{m} becomes one-dimensional with size 4.
-In the mapping function, the 2D iteration point is first linearized, then assigned to processors using a round-robin distribution over the 4 processors.
+The mapper first applies the \emph{merge} primitive, which fuses dimensions 0 and 1 of the 2D processor space into a single dimension (formally defined in \Cref{subsec:transformation}).
+The resulting processor space \CodeIn{m} is one-dimensional with size 4.
+The 2D task index points are then linearized and assigned to processors in a round-robin fashion.